amzoss/RVis-2Day/PreWork.md

 * mapproj
 * sf

+Note: this helpful guide to [Installing Packages in RStudio](http://derekogle.com/IFAR/supplements/installations/InstallPackagesRStudio.html) describes the process for installing packages once you have installed R and RStudio.
+Just copy each of the package names listed above into the install packages dialog box, either one at a time or in a long list.

 Having appropriate user permissions to install packages on the fly would be useful.

 (Note: Mac users without Xcode already installed may see a prompt to install Xcode or the "command line tools" to compile some packages from source.
 You should go ahead and do that -- at least the command line tools.
 This is often a large installation, though, so it may take a bit of time.)